jundalisay/spblist/content/en/about.md

  <!-- as "The Overhaul" because current systems will break down during those times. -->

-{{< me d="April 2021" >}}
-The crisis years came via Covid.
+{{< u d="April 2021" u="The crisis years came via Covid.
 It turned out that the medical system was the first one to break down.
 This led us to create [Pantry Health](https://pantrypoints.com/trisactions/health) as an implementation of Bio Superphysics as a solution.
 Our model predicts that the financial system will be the next one to crash at year X, which led us to create the [Points Banking](https://pantrypoints.com/trisactions/banking).
-Economic and international law systems will be stressed much later.
+Economic and international law systems will be stressed much later." >}}
-{{< /me >}}

 {{< me d="July 2022" >}}